GabrielaGodek/GabrielaGodek/README.md

 ## Young & ambitious web developer

-My professional aspiration is to attain mastery in <b>Web Development</b>, dedicated to crafting aesthetically pleasing and user-friendly solutions that enhance the overall user experience and simplify daily life.
-Throughout my experience as a web developer and through independent learning, I have come to appreciate the significance of conscientious planning in implementing functionality.
-With a well-prepared project and a clear understanding of the objectives, project execution becomes seamless, and the resulting code remains clean.
-My commitment lies in delivering functionalities that are effective and aligned with the specified requirements, accompanied by <b>well-organized and aesthetically pleasing code</b>.

-In my role as a Web Developer, my primary responsibilities revolved around creating, implementing, and maintaining features using <b>PHP</b>, <b>JinJava</b> and <b>JavaScript</b>, alongside open-source libraries such as <b>jQuery</b>.
-I also mastered coding campaign landing pages based on projects designed in <b>Figma</b>, <b>Adobe XD</b>, or <b>Adobe Photoshop</b>.
-A notable achievement includes my significant contribution to the successful implementation of a new e-commerce website.
-Throughout this long-term project, I took on a <b>mentoring role</b>, guiding and supporting new members of the team.
+As a Web Developer, I focused on creating, implementing, and maintaining features using primarily JavaScript (including jQuery), as well as JinJava or even PHP.
+I have experience coding campaign landing pages based on designs from Figma, Adobe XD, or Adobe Photoshop.
+I played a key role in the successful launch of a new e-commerce website, where I took on a mentoring role, guiding and supporting team members.
-I conducted onboarding training sessions for the newest members of the team.

-At present, I am actively engaged in mastering <b>TypeScript</b> and <b>Node.js</b>, including <b>Express</b>, and refining my proficiency in unit testing with <b>Jest</b> and <b>Vitest</b>, with a strong dedication to frontend development.
-This pursuit is complemented by my exploration of <b>MongoDB</b> with <b>Mongoose</b>, further broadening my skill set.
-Additionally, I am delving into the realms of <b>Mobile and Web Design</b>.
+Currently, I am expanding my skill set by learning TypeScript and Node.js, including Express.
+I am also working on strengthening my proficiency in unit testing with Jest and Vitest.
+Additionally, I am exploring MongoDB with Mongoose to broaden my knowledge.

-I believe that this comprehensive knowledge will not only facilitate improved communication among teams but also significantly contribute to the primary objective of enhancing overall team growth and performance.
+I believe that acquiring these skills will not only enhance team communication but also contribute significantly to the overall growth and performance of the team.

 ## Professionally, I use